 Immigration and Travel

-If you are an F-1 student will be out of the U.S. for an extended amount of time (5 months or more), you will need to contact OIS and schedule an appointment with an OIS advisor.
-If you have any dependents in the US, it is required that they leave the country with you if you will be gone for an extended period.
-It may be necessary to close out your current SEVIS record and create a new record before your return and issue a new Form I-20.
+- If you are an F-1 student who will be out of the U.S. for an extended amount of time (5 months or more), you will need to contact OIS and schedule an advising appointment.
+If you have any dependents in the U.S., they must leave the country with you if you will be gone for an extended period.
+It may be necessary to close out your current SEVIS record and create a new record before your return and issue a new form I-20.

 Documents Needed to Re-Enter the U.S.

-It is important that you carry all travel-related documents on your person or in your carry-on luggage and not in your checked baggage.
+It is important that you and your dependents carry all travel-related documents on your person or in your carry-on luggage when traveling internationally.
+Do not keep them in your checked baggage.
 If you will have been out of the country for less than 5 months you should have the following documents readily available while traveling:

-- A passport valid for at least six months into the future (some exceptions apply).
+- A passport valid for at least six months beyond your re-entry date into the U.S. Some exceptions may apply.

-- Financial information showing proof of necessary funds.
+- Financial information showing proof of necessary funds to support yourself in the U.S.

 What to Expect at the Port of Entry